Definition of Binary Search Tree Python

 Explanation: This program in binary tree tries to arrange all the elements within it in a hierarchy for making elements arranged in order for representing each element that has some value in it.
 Node_0 then performs and calculates the time complexity of the entire binary search tree.

 Binary_Search_Tree in Python is used for a lot of reasons and the significance behind selecting python is for its ease of use and seamless behavior that it provides.
 It even helps in making a lot of manipulations in left to right or right to left as per requirement.
-Binary search tree has lots of advantages in terms of making the iterative search in an ordered manner.
+A binary search tree has lots of advantages in terms of making the iterative search in an ordered manner.